jinyoungch/podcast-deployer/README.md

-# rss-deployer.lambda
+# podcast-deployer.lambda

-An AWS Lambda function that generates an RSS feed for podcast distribution.
+An AWS Lambda function that scans an Amazon S3 bucket and generates an RSS feed for podcast distribution.

-Note: this tool was written specifically for Apple Podcasts, but can be extended to be compatible with other platforms.
+Note: this tool was written specifically for Apple Podcasts, but is extensible to other platforms.

 ## Instructions

-1. Initialise an AWS S3 bucket, where you'll save your podcast episodes' audio file and its corresponding episode-specific description file (in HTML).
+### 1. Initialise an AWS S3 bucket, where you'll save your podcast episodes' audio file and its corresponding episode-specific description file (in HTML).

 For this function to execute successfully, the files need to be saved in the following format: